blesseditsme/Pac-Many/README.md

 Acknowledgments:

-This PacMan game is based on a simple Java implementation using the Swing library.
+This Pac-Man game is based on a simple Java implementation using the Swing library.
 It was created for educational purposes to showcase basic game development concepts.
 Feel free to modify, extend, or improve the game as you see fit.